 Bwindi Forest National Park offers various accommodation options to suit different budgets and preferences.
 Budget-friendly options include Rushaga Gorilla Havens Lodge, Trekkers Tavern Cottages, Ride 4 a woman, Buhoma Community Rest Camp, and Buhoma Camp Lodge, with prices ranging from 90-100 dollars per person per night.
 For mid-range options, you can choose from Rushaga Gorilla Camp, Icumbi Lodge, Nkuringo Bwindi Gorilla Lodge, Buhoma Havens Lodge, and others, with prices ranging from 100-200 dollars per person per night.
 If you prefer luxury, you can stay at Buhoma Lodge, Bwindi Lodge, Gorilla Sanctuary Camp, Four Gorillas Lodge, Mahogany Springs, Engagi Lodge, and others, with prices ranging from 200-400 dollars per person per night.

-Trek Africa Tours offers exceptional experiences in Bwindi Forest National Park and other destinations in Uganda and East Africa.
+Trek Africa Expeditions offers exceptional experiences in Bwindi Forest National Park and other destinations in Uganda and East Africa.
 We provide discounted packages and tailor-made trips to meet your needs.
 Our team consists of a blend of energetic young staff and experienced, passionate Ugandan managers and directors who have a deep understanding of the region.
-Trek Africa Tours has a top rating and positive reviews on Trip Advisor and Safari Bookings, allowing you to learn from the experiences of other travelers who have journeyed with us.
-Choose Trek Africa Tours for an unforgettable Bwindi Forest National Park experience.
+Trek Africa Expeditions has a top rating and positive reviews on Trip Advisor and Safari Bookings, allowing you to learn from the experiences of other travelers who have journeyed with us.
+Choose Trek Africa Expeditions for an unforgettable Bwindi Forest National Park experience.